AdobeDocs/experience-manager-learn.en/help/cloud-service/forms/doc-gen-forms-cs/merge-data-with-template.md

 # Make the POST call

 The next step is to make an HTTP POST call to the endpoint with the necessary parameters.
 The template and the datafiles are provided as resource files.
-Properties of the generated pdf are specified via the option's parameter in the request.
-The properties are specified in the options.json resource file.
+Properties of the generated pdf are specified via the option's parameter in the request.The property embedFonts is used to embed custom fonts in the generated pdf.[Please follow this documentation to deploy custom fonts to your Forms cloud instance.](https://experienceleague.adobe.com/docs/experience-manager-learn/cloud-service/forms/developing-for-cloud-service/intellij-set-up.html?lang=en) The properties are specified in the options.json resource file.
 Since, the end point has token based authentication we pass the Access Token in the request header.

-The following code was used to generate exchange JWT for Access Token
+The following code was used to generate pdf by merging data with the template

 ```java
 public class DocumentGeneration